PAIN RELIEF AFTER THE OPERATION

 If a spinal anaesthetic was used for your operation, you will usually have good pain relief for about 6 hours after your surgery.
 Thereafter, a variety of methods will be offered for pain relief.

 Provided that you take regular painkillers and use them for preventing pain and do not wait for the pain to develop, postoperative recovery can be reasonably comfortable.
-Regrettably, some of these powerful painkillers can cause nausea and some patients appear to be more sensitive this side effect than others.
-Thankfully, usually by the third day, the pain settles and strong pain relieving medication is often no longer required.
+Regrettably, some of these powerful painkillers can cause nausea and some patients appear to be more sensitive to this side effect than others.
+Thankfully, usually by the third day, the pain settles and strong pain-relieving medication is often no longer required.

 WALKING AFTER THE OPERATION

 The implants are solidly fixed the moment that the operation is completed.
 As soon as you return to the ward and power returns to your legs, the knee joint is ready to bear all of your body weight.
 Have no fears: the new knee replacement will not let you down.

 Patients start sitting in a chair on the day following the operation and the physiotherapists will start helping you get to the toilet and you will start making a few steps in the room.
 Usually, a frame is used initially.
 The further you walk the better.

 It is important to keep your muscles moving following the surgery to prevent blood clot formation.